 Your stomach gets a healthy scouring out when you eat fruits, whole grains, and veggies; and the metabolic workout is all good, too.
 During the exercise phase, the fiber in the fruit naturally boosts digestive efficiency while avoiding the lactose-based bloating that tends to accompany whey-based protein.
 The fiber in your plant-based protein will also give you helpful satiety, a naturally occurring feeling of fullness that curbs your desire to snack.

-Neither does the athlete have to be concerned about cholesterol levels, healthy blood circulation, or blockage-threatened cardiac health.
+Neither does the athlete have to be concerned about healthy blood circulation, or blockage-threatened cardiac health.
 Cardiovascular health is the name of the game for the professional athlete, whether they are an endurance athlete or an explosive power lifter.